- Academics

 How to Apply

-Students who have matriculated into participating Ph.D. programs at NYU may choose to join the track.
-To apply, fill out the application form with information about your current studies.
-CUSP will then reach out to your advisor to coordinate permissions and guidance.
-Once admitted to the track, students may begin enrolling in CUSP elective courses and the Urban Science Colloquium.
-To join the Fall 2024 cohort of the doctoral track, apply by September 16, 2024.
+Students who have matriculated into participating Ph.D. programs at NYU and wish to join the track must apply before the start of the classes for the term they wish to begin, in accordance with the academic calendar.
+Prior approval from the student’s Ph.D. advisor is required before submitting the application.
+To apply, fill out the application form with details about your current studies.
+CUSP will coordinate with your advisor to confirm permissions and provide further guidance.
+Once admitted, students may begin enrolling in CUSP elective courses and the Urban Science Colloquium.

 Requirements